urogers/CircuiTikZ_Designer_to_JSON/README.md

 - Supports multi-segment wires, block diagrams, ...
 (See Examples Below)

 ## Caveat
 - This was not designed to support generic TikZ or CircuiTikZ files.
-Those may or may not work.
+Those will most likely not work because they are not really supported by CircuiTikZ Designer.
+For example, none of the output-*.json files at [CircuiTikZ-convert](https://github.com/pierpaolopalazzo/CircuiTikZ-convert) are currently recognized by CircuitTikZ Designer.
 - The software started as a fast-and-dirty way to processing my TikZ codes to JSON, and evolved from there to support complexity.
-As such, a refactoring would improve the # of lines of code
+As such, a refactoring would improve the current release.
 - Regular Expression (re) is used throughout.
-With re comes "brittle" implementations, but attempts have been made to reduce impacts to possible changes.
+With re comes "brittle" implementations, but attempts have been made to reduce undesireable behavior.
 Most of the re patterns were developed using AI and much debugging.

 ## Requirements
 - Python 3.xx